 Hopefully, these tips will help get you started in developing a successful client referral system, but there are a lot more steps and tips that I will be covering in an upcoming 90-minute teleconference later this month (information below), which will include various forms and examples of the items discussed in this article, as well as a lot more detail than we have the space to cover here.

-Please join us on Wednesday, January 21, 2015 at 9am Pacific Time (12pm Eastern Time) for a very special 90-minute teleconference program entitled, “Generate More Clients From Your Existing Clients – – A Tested and Proven System That Actually Works!”.
+Please join us on Tuesday, July 24, 2018 at 9am Pacific Time (12pm Eastern Time) for a very special 90-minute teleconference program replay entitled, “Generate More Clients From Your Existing Clients – – A Tested and Proven System That Actually Works!”.
 On this program, Phil will be able to go in-depth with all of the steps needed to learn this tested and proven system for getting more client referrals from your existing clients.
 For more information and to register, click here.

 This is the kind of training to develop a successful estate planning practice that you simply don’t get in law school or in any CE courses. >>MORE INFO